Teachinghearts |

 No wonder He could say, "Heaven is My throne and earth is My foot stool".

-Day 1 (Fire: Light was Created).
+Day 1 (Fire: Light Was Created).

 The earth was formless and void, and darkness was over the surface of the deep, and the Spirit of God was moving over the surface of the waters.